 - Entering your ITIN, SSN, or SSID is optional.
 You are not required to enter your Individual Tax Identification Number, your Social Security Number, or your Statewide Student Identification Number.

 - Males 18-25 must register for Selective Service.
 Selective Service registration is required to receive state financial aid.
-Males under 18 can register early starting at 17 years and 3 months of age.
-Males 26 or older must contact the Financial Aid Dept. for specific instructions.
+Males under 18 can register as early as 17 years and 3 months of age.
+Males 26 or older must contact the Financial Aid Department for specific instructions.

 - List Your Citizenship Status as “No, I am not a citizen or eligible noncitizen.”
 You should select “not a citizen or eligible noncitizen” even if you have a SSN through DACA or a U-Visa.

-- Tax Return Filers who plan to file, but have not yet filed, must indicate “Will file.”
-Since the CA Dream Act is using information from two years priors, taxes have most likely been filed.
+- Tax Return Filers who have not yet filed, must indicate “Will file.”
+Since the application is using information from two years priors, taxes have most likely been filed.
 If you or your parent(s) are a late filer, please contact our office.

 - Tax Return Non-Filers must indicate “Not going to file.”
-If you did work during the requested year, but are not required to file taxes, please list any earnings and untaxed income.
+If you did work, but are not required to file taxes, please make sure to list any earnings and untaxed income.

 - Correctly add SF State school code 00115400 to your Dream Application.
-You can also search by name SAN FRANCSICO STATE UNIV under College Search.
+You can also search by name SAN FRANCISCO STATE UNIVERSITY under College Search.

 - If you cannot answer “Yes” to any of the Dependency Questions, you must provide parent information.
 Your parent must provide the requested tax and income information.